 One-Time Awards from Department Funds

 If you have one-time department funding to disperse to undergraduate students as awards, please download the instructions here and attach it to your award request email to award.recommend@ubc.ca for processing.
-It may take up to 5 business days to process your request.
+After department transfers funds to ES in Workday, it'll take 5-10 business days to process your request.
+Should the financial aid to students from department funds be recurring in nature, we can assist in setting up a permanent award to make the process easier.

 Once an award recommendation passes restrictions check and is offered to a student, an email offer will be sent.
-Students must log onto their SSC to accept or decline the award.
-Award offers not actioned on by student after three reminder emails will be cancelled.
-Award funding is first paid against their tuition owing, then excess is refunded via direct deposit.
+Award offers not actioned on by student after three reminder emails sent by ES will be cancelled.
+Award funding is first paid against any tuition owing, then excess is refunded via direct deposit.
 Funds are dispersed within 3-5 business days of student accepting the award, not when the award recommendation is submitted to Enrolment Services.
-Students without direct deposit set up in SSC will have the award funding deposited back to their student tuition account as a credit towards future study.
+Students without direct deposit set up in their account will have the award funding deposited back to their student tuition account as a credit towards future study.
 Enrolment Services highly encourage all students to sign up for direct deposit.
 Instructions can be found here.